github/hackathons/README.md

 Format for adding your resource:

 [Name of the Resource with link to website]()
 _Short description, between two and four sentences long.
-Talk about what the resource is and how it can help organisers._
+Talk about what the resource is and how it can help organisers.
+Ensure the link above includes https instead of http._

 Remember, this resource is for organisers, not participants.
 If your resource is not for organisers and does not meet the requirements above, your pull request could be rejected.